StaticJsCMS/static-cms/website/content/docs/middleman.md

 group: Guides
 weight: 60
 ---
-This guide will help you get started using Simple CMS and Middleman.
+This guide will help you get started using Static CMS and Middleman.

 ## Installation
 To get up and running with Middleman, you need both the Ruby language runtime and RubyGems installed on your computer.
 Check out the [Middleman installation docs](https://middlemanapp.com/basics/install/) for more details.
 If you already have your environment set up, use the following command to install Middleman: